- The Way to Greatness

 Since that time, Java has been continuously evolving with new versions appearing every few years.
 Java SE 12 that is the latest version of the language was released on March 19, 2019.

 Nowadays, Java is one of the most popular programming languages, according to the TIOBE Index.
-One of the reason is that Android applications are written in Java.
-And, as of the end of 2018, the number of such applications was as many as 2.1 million.

 Need to hire a Java developer?